oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

 ### Fix Google App Engine

-Note: make sure you have already executed ‘bash scripts/start.sh’ before doing this step and all the necessary files were downloaded by the script.
+Note: make sure you have already executed ‘python -m scripts.start’ before doing this step and all the necessary files were downloaded by the script.
 Basically at this point your Oppia server should start showing logs (error logs) in the terminal but you won’t be able to access Oppia in browser.

 One of the highlights of Arch is that it is always up to date from linux to all packages.
 That is also the case with python2.
 Arch uses latest version of the python 2 which is 2.7.14.
 This version is incompatible with Google App Engine v1.9.50, currently used by Oppia.
 To fix this go to ‘oppia_tools/google_appengine_1.9.50/google_appengine/google/appengine/dist27’ and open ‘socket.py’ file.
 In this file go to the line 73 (or, alternatively, search for ‘RAND_egd’) and remove import of ‘RAND_egd’ from that line.